Guidelines for the 2016 Orchestral Composition Competition

 3. If available, a recording of the submitted work(s) may be included.
 Recordings are helpful, but are not necessary.

 4. For EACH ENTRY, an APPLICATION FEE of $10 US in the form of a check payable to East Carolina University, with NewMusic Initiative noted in the memo.
 [Cash (US $) is also acceptable.]
 Payment may also be made online here.

 5. Self-addressed stamped envelope if you wish your materials to be returned.

-Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work on the Saturday, March 28, 2015, NC NewMusic Initiative concert on the East Carolina University campus in Greenville, NC.
+Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work on a March, 2016, NC NewMusic Initiative concert on the East Carolina University campus in Greenville, NC.

 Parts for the winning work must be received by January 15, 2016.